Python-Markdown/markdown/docs/extensions/md_in_html.md

 parent, the the child element's behavior is observed.
 For example, a `block` element may contain either `block` elements or `span` elements as children and each element will be parsed using the specified behavior.

-### Normalization
+### Tag Normalization

-While the default behavior is for Markdown to not alter raw HTML, any block-level elements with the `markdown` element defined are normalized.
+While the default behavior is for Markdown to not alter raw HTML, as this extension is parsing the content of raw HTML elements, it will do some normalization of the tags of block-level elements.
 For example, the following raw HTML:

 ```
 <div markdown="1">